-Outing: Publicly disclosing another person’s sexual orientation or gender identity without that person’s permission or knowledge.
-This may be harmful to a child or teen if they come from a non-supportive home environment.
+Outing: Making another person’s sexual orientation or gender identity public without that person’s permission or knowledge.
+This can be harmful to a child or teen if they come from a non-supportive home environment.

-Queer: A reclaimed term used by some people who identify as a sexual minority and also used as a positive collective term to describe communities and social movements.
+Queer: A reclaimed term used by some people who identify as a sexual minority.
+It’s also used as a positive collective term to describe communities and social movements.

-Questioning: A person who is unsure of, or exploring, their sexual orientation or gender identity.
+Questioning: A person who’s not sure of, or is exploring their sexual orientation or gender identity.

 Sexual Orientation: A person’s affection for and sexual attraction to other people.